-This approach sounds great, but unfortunately, we come back to the same issues as the Dictator - limited understanding of stakeholder needs.
-In this approach, the shadow team/ Ninja never considered the wider stakeholders' needs.
+This approach sounds great, but unfortunately, we come back to the same issues as the Dictator – limited understanding of stakeholder needs.
+The shadow team/ Ninja never considered the wider stakeholders’ needs in this approach.
 Not having insight at the organization level can lead to data silos, redundant systems, and unnecessary cybersecurity risks.

 In addition, ongoing support & maintenance will require developing a relationship with an external party (additional costs & complexity) or relying on internal IT.
-When it comes to internal IT, the same change management principles apply here.
+Regarding internal IT, the same change management principles apply here.
 IT stakeholders realize that the project leaders never consulted them or any of their requirements in the selection process.
 They push back (for valid reasons) and are less inclined to support the decision.

 While efficient in the short term, this approach often leads to failure in the long term due to reasons such as:

-- Redundancy - New Solution is shelved in favour of a less capable solution that works or integrates better at an organizational level.
+- Redundancy – New Solution is shelved in favor of a less capable solution that works or integrates better at an organizational level.

 - Loss of champions – The original champions or decision-makers leave, and no one recalls why this solution is being used.